gokullan/documents/git_notes.markdown

     -   allows to have separate commits for separate changes

 - Commit
   - git commit -m "\<descriptive message of what the commit is about\>"

   - To view commit history: git log (OR) git log \--oneline

   - To get a graph of commits do `git log --graph --decorate  --oneline --all`
+  - To view commit history for a specific file: `git log -p -- filename`

 -   Uploading to GitHub from a local repository